tonyalaribe/quickstatic/README.md

 # QuickStatic 🚀🦀🔥

-The first fast static site generator built in Rust specifically for [Djot](https://djot.net) (a more powerful but strict markdown dialect).
+The first and fast static site generator built in Rust specifically for [Djot](https://djot.net) (a more powerful but strict markdown dialect).

 </div>